Homeschooling in Canada!

-- Focused Learning Centers are the place to go when your child is struggling with a skill or you want to find new ways of presenting information
+- Focused Learning Centers: where to go when your child is struggling with a skill or you want to find new ways of presenting information.

 - Literacy Center: Teach your child to read in 101 easy steps.
 Comprehension activities are also provided for older readers.